Azure-Samples/ansible-playbooks/README.md

     2. cd ansible-playbooks
     3. ansible-playbook xx.yml

-You also could develop your Ansible playook and run it in [Visual Sutdio Code] (https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible).
+You also could develop your Ansible playook and run it in [Visual Sutdio Code](https://marketplace.visualstudio.com/items?itemName=vscoss.vscode-ansible).

 ## Resources